DragonPlayerX/Java-WS2801-LED-Controller/README.md

 # Java-WS2801-LED-Controller
-Simple library for controlling WS2801 LED strips with Java based on diozero-core library
+Simple library for controlling WS2801 LED strips with Java based on diozero-core library.

 To diozero-core: https://www.diozero.com/

 ## Installation

+Simply download the JAR file from the latest version and add it to your project as well as the diozero-core library.

 ## Usage